 Scope of Study

-Subject Terms: child health, disabilities, doctor visits, families, health behavior, health care access, health care services, health services utilization, health status, hospitalization, households, illness, immunization, injuries, mental health, poisoning
+Subject Terms: child health, disabilities, doctor visits, families, health behavior, health care access, health care services, health services utilization, health status, hospitalization, households, illness, immunization, injuries, mental health, poisoning, smoking

 Geographic Coverage: United States

 Universe: Civilian, noninstitutionalized population of the 50 states and the District of Columbia.

 Data Types: clinical data, survey data